 Baptism today is a great opportunity to declare the good news.
 People are willing to listen to real-life stories of how Jesus has transformed lives, especially if they’re friends and family.
 These stories are also really encouraging for believers to hear!

-Testimonies are powerful, so we help people record their stories, and edit them together to produce an inspiring video we show at a baptism service.
-You can watch some of our past videos.
+Testimonies are powerful, so we help people write their stories, and either show a video or have people share live at a baptism service.
+You can watch some of our past videos here.

 We know that different churches hold different views about baptism.
 Baptism is a secondary issue for us.
 But we do teach believer’s baptism by full immersion.